yidas/codeigniter-psr4-autoload/README.md

 ### Interface

-Create a interface with a new `helpers` folder under `application` directory, for eaxmple `application/interface/CarInterface.php`:
+Create a interface with a new `interface` folder under `application` directory, for eaxmple `application/interface/CarInterface.php`:

 ```php
 <?php